openvinotoolkit/openvino/docs/ops/signals/IDFT_7.md

 **Short description**: *IDFT* operation performs the inverse discrete Fourier transformation of input tensor by specified dimensions.

-**Detailed description**: *IDFT* performs the inverse discrete Fourier transformation of input tensor with respect to specified axes.

 **Attributes**:

     No attributes available.